Megadeth: 1988–1989: So Far, So Good... So What!

 In August, the band appeared at the Monsters of Rock festival at Castle Donington in the United Kingdom, performing to an audience of more than 100,000.
 One show featured a guest appearance by Metallica drummer (and Mustaine's former bandmate) Lars Ulrich.
 The band was added to the Monsters of Rock European tour, but left after the first show due to Ellefson's drug problems, for which he was treated immediately.
 Megadeth was replaced by Testament.
+Behler rehearsed various Rust in Peace tracks with Ellefson and Mustaine in 1989, including "Holy Wars...
+The Punishment Due" and "Rust in Peace...
+Polaris".

 Shortly after the Monsters of Rock appearance, Mustaine fired Behler and Young and canceled Megadeth's Australian tour.
 "On the road, things escalated from a small border skirmish into a full-on raging war," Mustaine later recalled.
 "I think a lot of us were inconsistent because of [drugs]."
 During the tour, Mustaine noticed problems developing with Behler and brought in drummer Nick Menza as Behler's drum technician.
 As with Samuelson, Menza was expected to take over if Behler could not continue the tour.
 Menza replaced Behler in 1989.
 Young's dismissal resulted from Mustaine's suspicions that he was having an affair with Mustaine's then-girlfriend, an allegation Young denied.

 The band was unable to quickly find a suitable replacement for Young.
 Although 1989 marked the first time since its inception that Megadeth did not tour nor perform at least one show, they recorded a cover version of Alice Cooper's "No More Mr. Nice Guy" which appeared on the soundtrack to the Wes Craven horror movie Shocker.
 The video was directed by Penelope Spheeris, who recalled the filming as a "Herculean task" as Mustaine was unable to play guitar because of his drug addiction.
 During the March 1989 auditions for a new lead guitarist, Mustaine was arrested for driving under the influence and possession of narcotics after crashing into a parked vehicle occupied by an off-duty police officer.
 Mustaine entered court-ordered drug rehabilitation shortly afterwards, and became drug-free for the first time in ten years.